IlyaKozlov1991/Repository-for-practice-29-07-22/Hello_world.md

 # This is the beggining of Git education

-## Cursive front
+## Italic front
-Tag a text with asterisks to have it written in italic - *example.*
+Tag a text with asterisks to have it written italic - *example.*

 ## Bold front
 Tag a text with double-stars to have it written bold - **example.**